LGBTQ History Month: Scotland

-In 2005 and 2006, LGBT History Month was celebrated in Scotland as an LGBT community event, receiving support from LGBT community history projects such as Our Story Scotland and Remember When.
+In 2005 and 2006, LGBTQ History Month was celebrated in Scotland as an LGBTQ community event, receiving support from LGBTQ community history projects such as Our Story Scotland and Remember When.

-For 2007 and 2008, the Scottish Government provided funding for a post at LGBT Youth Scotland to bring LGBT History Month into the wider community, including schools and youth groups.
+For 2007 and 2008, the Scottish Government provided funding for a post at LGBT Youth Scotland to bring LGBTQ History Month into the wider community, including schools and youth groups.

 In 2020 Scotland's theme was "What have we learned?
 20 years since the repeal of Section 28."